Bradbev/qgrep/doc/txt/readme.txt

        user 0m5.991s
        sys 0m18.970s

-In comparison, searching with igrep takes 2.2 seconds - more than 10 times faster
+In comparison, searching with qgrep takes 2.2 seconds - more than 10 times faster

-      $ time igrep search linux NotFound_
+      $ time qgrep search linux NotFound_
        real 0m2.211s
        user 0m3.035s
        sys 0m0.142s

-igrep does need to pay a cost to generate its internal database, but that cost is roughly similar to doing a single search with find/grep
+qgrep does need to pay a cost to generate its internal database, but that cost is roughly similar to doing a single search with find/grep

-     $ time igrep build linux
+     $ time qgrep build linux
      Building linux, may take some time Added
      26425 files to archive Done building
      real 0m25.307s